LightYagami28/Media-Repository/Games/PC/Windows/Atari Driving/Euro Rally Champion/Specification.md

 # Euro Rally Champion (EMCX Entertainment)

 ## Overview
-**Euro Rally Champion** is a rally simulation game developed by **EMCX Entertainment** and released under the **Atari** brand.
-The game provides a thrilling rally racing experience with various environments and customizable cars.
-The game offers both automatic and manual transmission options, allowing players to engage in a more immersive and challenging racing experience.
+**Euro Rally Champion** is an exciting rally simulation game developed by **Brain in a Jar Ltd.** and published by **Oxygen Interactive Software Ltd.** under the **Atari** brand.
+Released in **2005**, the game provides a thrilling and immersive rally racing experience, featuring various terrains, customizable vehicles, and both automatic and manual transmission options to cater to different playstyles.

+The game challenges players to navigate through diverse environments, including countryside roads, mountainous terrain, and closed circuits, offering multiple difficulty levels to suit both beginners and experienced racing enthusiasts.

 ### Release Year: 2005